FanzOfLenaZavaroni/fanzoflenazavaroni.github.io/my-collections/_posts/the-stage-and-television-today/1982-08-12-the-stage-and-television-today.md

 layout: post
 title: The Stage and Television Today
 maintitle: The Stage and Television Today
+suffix: ": The White Rock Pavilion thanks Lena and other acts"
 subtitle: Featured a full page colour advertisement from the White Rock Pavilion, thanking Lena and all of the other acts who appeared in the summer season shows that year.
 description: Featured a full page colour advertisement from the White Rock Pavilion, thanking Lena and all of the other acts who appeared in the summer season shows that year.
 The advertisement contained a large colour photo of Lena in her stage costume.
 media: Newspaper